pretix/pretix-docs/docs/topics/gift-cards.md

 Any gift card issued by your organizer account will be valid for every event created by that organizer account.
 The gift card payment method is enabled by default for any newly created event.
-In your customers' view of your shops, the option for paying via gift card is hidden by default.
-This changes as soon as the first gift card is issued by your organizer account, be it manually or automatically.
+In your customers' view of your shops, the option for paying via gift card is hidden until the first gift card has been issued by your organizer account.

 ![Page titled Payment settings: Payment provider: Gift card, the box next to Enable payment method is checked.](../assets/screens/payment/gift-cards.png)